JKSKHTN/WatMap/README.md

 One accomplishment that we are proud of is how we planned, designed, built and deployed a fully functional service in such as short time frame!

 ## What we learned
+We learned a great deal about how to efficiently work together in such a limited time constraint, especially with the challenges of COVID and remote work.
+We also learned to only use API calls which are well documented, since guessing and checking can not be done efficiently.

 ## What's next for WatMap
 1. By the end of 2021, we plan to have a working prototype which could be tested by a subset of the students at University of Waterloo.